Evercoder/culori/docs/api.md

 ### Displayable random colors

 The value for any channel in the color space for which there are no constraints will be picked from the entire range of that channel.
-However, some color spaces, such as LAB or LCH, don't have explicit ranges for certain channels; for these, some approximate ranges [have been pre-computed](https://github.com/evercoder/culori/blob/master/tools/ranges.js) as the limits of the displayable sRGB gamut.
+However, some color spaces, such as CIELAB or CIELCH, don't have explicit ranges for certain channels; for these, some approximate ranges [have been pre-computed](https://github.com/evercoder/culori/blob/master/tools/ranges.js) as the limits of the displayable sRGB gamut.

 Even with these ranges in place, a combination of channel values may not be displayable.
 Check if that's the case with [`culori.displayable()`](#displayable), and pass the color through a [`culori.clamp*`](#clampRgb) function to obtain a displayable version.